henrylukito/db2/README.md

 There's a special function called `fillcolprop`, which when called will search for nodes in that collection that do not yet have that property, and prompt user for the property value, which will then be saved.

-The equivalent for relationship is `relprop`.
-It will search all relationship instances (i.e., between different source node and target node) that do not yet have the property, and prompt user for the property value.
+The equivalent for relationship is `relprop`. `fillrelprop` will search all relationship instances (i.e., between different source node and target node) that do not yet have the property, and prompt user for the property value.

+Loading and saving is not strict, e.g., it doesn't throw errors if a node in a collection doesn't have a property specified in `colprop`.
+So `colprop` and is more of a way to set up batch input (with `fillcolprop`) than constraints.

 ## How to use these objects once they're loaded?